leonamjlpaula/codility/README.md

 # codility
 My codility lessons using JS.
+Only 100% score.